Concepts

 Readiness e2e coverage runs codemesh tree and codemesh status against the same local Git fixtures.
 It verifies clean present, missing, dirty warning, missing base blocker, fetch failure stale blocker, invalid Project policy blocker, Env readiness warn/block behavior, and tree/status agreement on normalized states for projects both commands report.

 Hydration e2e coverage uses the local bare Git remotes from the offline fixture set.
-It registers a known project, removes its desired local path to make it missing, runs codemesh hydrate <project>, and verifies the real CLI recreates the checkout without reaching GitHub or creating directories for unrelated missing projects.
+It registers a known project, removes its desired local path to make it missing, runs codemesh hydrate <project>, verifies the real CLI recreates the checkout through the default full-clone strategy, checks explicit partial/sparse strategy JSON in focused command tests, and confirms it does not reach GitHub or create directories for unrelated missing projects.

-Agent Run cleanup coverage reuses that isolated Agent Prep state.
-It runs codemesh runs to verify stored run metadata, then codemesh clean --older-than 0d to verify the guarded runner removes only the prepared workspace under the temp CodeMesh home and updates local metadata.
+Agent Run lifecycle coverage reuses that isolated Agent Prep state.
+It runs codemesh runs to verify state=prepared, runs one harmless codemesh agent run command through the prepared workspace, verifies command label, cwd, env summary, base provenance, exit code, duration, and output paths in both codemesh-run.json and SQLite without env values, verifies codemesh runs reports state=executed, then runs codemesh clean --older-than 0d to verify the guarded runner removes only the managed run path under the temp CodeMesh home and updates local metadata.

 #Packaged Smoke Pattern